nitin-agam/ExploringUIKit/README.md

 ### Titbit 3 - Photo Gallery with Zoom in/out

 UICollectionView is a powerful component that allows you to display and manage a collection of items in a grid-like or custom layout.
 It provides a flexible foundation for creating various types of interfaces, including photo galleries.
 It's important to note that implementing zoom in/out functionality can involve more complex logic, such as managing zoom scales, calculating zoom levels, and handling gesture interactions.
-But, you can implement all of these features easily by programatically.
+But, you can implement all of these features quickly by programmatically.

 https://github.com/nitin-agam/ExploringUIKit/assets/12906999/54d0ae7b-ad7a-4bae-b687-28cdf67beb75